 - Integration with Visual Basic Studio (both 2010 and 2012)

 - Manual testing

 - Cross-browser testing

 Software testing has matured significantly over the last few years.
-Modern software testing tools are more polished, versatile, and can support a solid testing strategy.
-When shopping for the best software testing tool, your current needs should guide your choice of the tool.
-You should also focus on potential improvements and trends, but don’t let the popularity of a potential tool to influence your decision making.
+Modern software testing tools are more polished, and versatile, and can support a solid testing strategy.
+When shopping for the best software testing tool, your current needs should guide your choice of tool.
+You should also focus on potential improvements and trends, but don’t let the popularity of a potential tool influence your decision-making.